HumlabLu/lucris-rs/README.md

 ## Installation

 The system consists of a Rust program and several accompanying Python scripts.
+The rust program can be installed with `cargo`.
+For the Python code `uv` is recommended.

 ### cargo